zabeda/Piranha/README.md

 ## Branching strategy

 The master branch of this reposiory is the development branch.
-If you want the source code of the currently released version this is always awailable as a complementary branch.
-If you want the source code for an older version you can download it as a zip-file by clicking on Releases.
+If you want the source code for the current version this is always available in a complementary branch.
+If you're looking for an older version you can download it as a zip-file by clicking on Releases.

 ## NuGet packages